MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/best-practices.md

 If your app has several HTML pages, make sure users can go between the pages using buttons or links within your app.
 Use the `minimal-ui` value of the `display` manifest member to let users go between pages using previous and next buttons rendered by the browser in your app title bar.

 To create a more immersive, native-like experience, _desktop_ PWAs can also choose to hide the default operating system title bar and display their own content instead.
-Displaying content where the title bar normally is can help PWAs feel more other apps.
+Displaying content where the title bar normally is can help PWAs feel more like native apps.
 Many desktop applications, such as Visual Studio Code, Microsoft Teams, and Microsoft Edge already do this.

 To learn how to replace the title bar, see [Display content in the title bar](./window-controls-overlay.md).